AMD System V ABI Reference

 int64_t z) { }

-If the return value is too large to fit in RAX
+If the return value is too large to fit in RAX then RDX is also used.

-is used as a secret argument to pass the number of XMM
+For variadic functions RAX is used as a secret argument to pass the number of XMM vector registers used.

 Note: This is an abbreviated explanation.
 Read the ABI document for the full details.